juju4/ansible-sysmon/README.md

 ## Troubleshooting & Known issues

-* build option requires [monodevelop](https://www.monodevelop.com/download/) which is only available up to Ubuntu 18.04 at Oct 2021.
+* build option requires [monodevelop](https://www.monodevelop.com/download/) which is only available officially up to Ubuntu 18.04 at Oct 2021 but as said in download page, bionic repository is functional on more recent releases.

 ## License